pineoc/cocos-docs/programmers-guide/scripting.md

 the object pointer got in the upper step.Note:To destroy an object cited by lua, we only called '*ud = NULL;'

-Through the above steps,the refernce relationships in the `toluafix_refid_ptr_mapping`,`tolua_refid_type_mapping` and `tolua_refid_type_mapping` table in the registry would be removed, release the `userdata` which is created when push c++ object to lua stack, and when lua gc
+Through the above steps,the reference relationships in the `toluafix_refid_ptr_mapping`,`tolua_refid_type_mapping` and `tolua_refid_type_mapping` table in the registry would be removed, release the `userdata` which is created when push c++ object to lua stack, and when lua gc